Pete Langelle

 Peter Landiak (November 4, 1917 – November 29, 2010), better known as Pete Langelle, was a Canadian professional ice hockey centre who played 137 games in the National Hockey League with the Toronto Maple Leafs from 1939 to 1942.
 He was born in Winnipeg, Manitoba.
+He scored the Stanley Cup-winning goal in Game 7 of the 1942 Stanley Cup Finals as the Toronto Maple Leafs completed their comeback from a 3–0 series deficit, the only such comeback in Stanley Cup Finals history.